Hongru0306/LCMD-Det/README.md

 # LCMD-Det
-Relevant source will be uploaded to GitHub upon acceptance
+Relevant source will be uploaded to GitHub upon acceptance.